keremkoseoglu/addict/README.md

 ## Configuration

 **ADDICT** needs zero configuration.
 It will run with its default configuration out of the box.
+So everything below is optional.

+### System rules

-However, each system has its own rules.
-If you need to change the behavior of **ADDICT**, you can add a new entry to the table **YTADDICT_SYDEF** (SM30) with the following values:
+Each system has its own rules.
+If you need to change the behavior of **ADDICT** according to the rules of your own system, you have two options.

+Rules, which can be represented with a single value, are stored in the table **YTADDICT_SYDEF** (SM30).
+You can add a new entry to the table **YTADDICT_SYDEF** (SM30) with the following values:

 <table>
   <tr>